garrett-sutton/garrett-sutton.github.io/_drafts/fmla-with-gwen.md

 a good week.
 We went on several walks and Gwen was generally pretty happy while she was awake.

-At the same time, this was a bit of an eye opening week.
-There's not a lot of down time with a 4 month old.
+At the same time, this was a bit of an eye-opening week.
+There's not a lot of downtime with a 4-month-old.
 I was trying to check a few boxes during this week that turned out to be hard to check when
 Gwen only slept for 30-40 minutes at a time.
-I also had to work for some of that sleep too, trying a few times to actually get her asleep.
+I also had to work for some of that sleep too, trying a few times to actually get her to sleep.
 In the same breath, she did give me some longer naps that no one else was able to get out of her.